-The Grace Place for Children and Families (Elementary) 21st CCLC program learned that one of the most effective methods for gaining community support is to have a strong community presence and a proven tradition of services focused on the children and their families.
+The Grace Place (High School) 21st CCLC program learned that one of the most effective methods for gaining community support is to have a strong community presence and a proven tradition of services focused on the children and their families.
 The program focused on what students needed and built upon relationships with the families.
 This provided Grace Place for Children and Families with the community presence needed to build a strong staff to support the 21st CCLC program.

-Lesson Learned: Develop Strong Project-Based Learning Plans
+Lesson Learned: Develop Strong Curriculum and Activities